yy/dviz-course/w03-viztools/lab.md

 1. Boolean/logical - `var passTheTest = true;`

-Variable typing is dynamic, i.e. you do not have to specify whether a variable is an integer, floating point number, string, etc. Be aware that Javascript is not particularly good at handling operations that are outside of "normal"
+Variable typing is dynamic, i.e. you do not have to specify whether a variable is an integer, floating point number, string, etc. A benefit is that it is very flexible and your code can 'work' somehow in many cases.
+The drawback is of course your code may sometimes work in a totally unexpected way and you may have no idea what's happening.
+Alas, Javascript is not particularly good at handling operations that are outside of "normal" operations.
+For instance, check out the following examples.
+You can find numerous crazy examples about Javascript's weird behaviors on the web.
+An important point to remember is that you should pay close attention to the types of variables and that you should be aware about crazy behaviors of Javascript.
-operations:

 ![wtf javascript](https://pbs.twimg.com/media/CpZUexOVUAE1Ihb.jpg)

+Q1.
+Open up a browser console and try these crazy commands.
+Are they really true?
+Define a variety of variables (numbers, strings, float, ...) and try several "normal" operations as well as "abnormal" operations between them.
+Take a screenshot of the whole thing and submit to Canvas.

 [atwood]: https://blog.codinghorror.com/the-principle-of-least-power/